-Students in the early childhood, elementary, and middle school concentrations are all required to take TCH 609 Action Research.
+Students in the early childhood, elementary, and middle school concentrations are all required to take TCH 609 Research Informed Practices.
 This course serves as the capstone experience, synthesizing theory and practice as participants engage in studying and subsequently conducting the action research process.

-- ECH 577 Early Childhood Curriculum and Assessment Credits: 3 - TCH 511 Elementary School Curriculum and Assessment Credits: 3 - TCH 524 Middle School Curriculum and Assessment Credits: 3 - ELP 516 Curriculum Assessment and Instructional PK-12 for Diverse Student Populations Credits: 3
+- ECH 577 Early Childhood Curriculum and Assessment Credits: 3 - TCH 511 Framework for Teaching and Learning Credits: 3 - TCH 524 Middle School Curriculum and Assessment Credits: 3 - ELP 516 Curriculum Assessment and Instructional PK-12 for Diverse Student Populations Credits: 3

-- TCH 501 Effective Teaching: Theory and Practice Credits: 3 - TCH 502 Strategies for Critical Thinking and Problem-Solving Credits: 3
+- TCH 501 Instructional Strategies Credits: 3 - TCH 502 Strategies for Critical Thinking and Problem-Solving Credits: 3